Dr. Holger Kenn

 In Summer 2003, I visited RSISE of the Australian National University in Canberra to work with Uwe Zimmer on system software for underwater robots.

-From August 1st, 2004, to September 30th, 2007 I was the leading scientist of the wearable computing group of the TZI Technologie-Zentrum Informatik
+From August 1st, 2004, to September 30th, 2007 I was the scientific lead of the wearable computing group of the TZI Technologie-Zentrum Informatik in the working group of Prof. Otthein Herzog.

-Since October 1st, 2007, I joined the European Microsoft Innovation Center (Microsoft EMIC) in Aachen to work on Embedded and Realtime systems.
+On October 1st, 2007, I joined Microsoft ATL Europe (then called European Microsoft Innovation Center ) in Aachen to work on embedded systems.

 Next to my scientific work, I founded two companies, one on video electronics and a second one on robotic hardware and started the RIDS project on robotics in highschools.
 And I participated in RoboCup since 1998.